 For details about changes between versions, as well as a migration guide to assist you in making an necessary changes to your app, please refer to the appropriate page:

-- Once Sails v1.0 is released, minor version bumps will aim to not cause breaking changes either-- e.g. upgrading from v1.1.0 to v1.2.0 should not force you to make changes to your code; whereas upgrading to v2.0.0 might.
+- Like Node.js, in Sails versions prior to v1.0, minor version bumps included breaking changes-- e.g. upgrading from v0.11.3 to v0.12.0 might force you to make some changes to your code.
+But from v1.0.0 and on, minor version (the second number) releases should be fully backwards compatible.
+For example, v1.1.0 to v1.2.0 should not force you to make changes to your code; whereas upgrading to v2.0.0 might.

-- If you are more than one minor version behind the latest and run into difficulties, consider updating your app one step at a time.
+- If you are more than one version behind the latest release and run into difficulties, consider updating your app one step at a time.
 The migration guides are written with a particular version diff in mind and as you probably are well aware, when in doubt, it's best to isolate as many variables as possible.
-For instance, if you are running Sails v0.9 and trying to upgrade to Sails v0.12 but having trouble, first upgrade to Sails v0.10, then v0.11, then v0.12.
+For instance, if you are running Sails v0.11 and trying to upgrade to Sails v1.5.18 but having trouble, first upgrade to Sails v0.11, then v0.12, then v1.5.18.